-We are committed to ensuring the Churchill War Rooms is made accessible as possible.
-If you have any queries or would like to discuss any access issues please call 020 7766 0120.
+We are committed to ensuring Churchill War Rooms is accessible to as many visitors as possible.

 - Mobility accessible toilets.